isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 the jargon.
 The ideas are often easy enough, but there are an awful lot of things you need to simultaneously keep in your head.

-Discovering new abstractions like these allow you to reuse your entire existing vocabulary and understanding, transplanting those ideas into the new area, which means you can hit the ground running.
+Discovering new abstractions like these allows you to reuse your entire existing vocabulary and understanding, transplanting those ideas into the new area, which means you can hit the ground running.
 Indeed, much to the surprise of traditionally-educated people, mathematics is much more about things like